Student Research Symposium

 Over 200 students have represented the Colleges of Arts and Sciences, Business, and Education departments in the last two years.
 There are oral and poster presentations on vast topics.

-Registration is pending.
-Please contact us at email@example.com for questions.
+Registration Deadline is APRIL 14th.
+Please contact us at firstname.lastname@example.org for questions.

 Poster sessions will be held throughout the conference.
 Poster sessions allow participants to present individual papers with key excerpts from the papers displayed on large boards.
 The audience circulates among posters and stops to discuss papers of particular interest with the authors.
 Authors should be present with their posters in order to answer questions and describe their research to interested audience members, but the authors will not make a formal speech or presentation.